 Fork length data for individual recaptured (tagged) sturgeon were analysed to determine daily growth rates, based on the number of days at large between the release and subsequent recapture events.
 Daily growth rates were expanded to provide estimates of annual growth, and these estimates were pooled and averaged by size groups for comparative purposes.
-A comparison of annual growth rates of white sturgeon early in the monitoring program (averaged for 2000-2001) with more-recent growth rates (averaged for 2005-2006), by 20-cm size groups, suggests that, for all size groups of sturgeon from 40-180 cm, growth was higher during the first 2 years of the program as compared to the more-recent rates (Figure 14).
-The greatest change in this comparative analysis was for sturgeon 80-100 cm FL; in 2000-2001, fish in this size range grew an average of 5.79 cm/year, whereas in 2005-2006, average growth was reduced to 4.36 cm/year, a decrease of 1.43 cm/year (a growth decrease of 24.7% for this size group).
+A comparison of annual growth rates of white sturgeon sampled in the monitoring program from 2000-2007, by 20-cm size groups, suggests that, for all size groups of sturgeon from 60-180 cm, growth was generally higher during the first five years of the program as compared to the more-recent rates (Figure 14).
+The greatest change in this comparative analysis was for sturgeon 120-140 and 140-160 cm FL; in 2000 and 2001, sturgeon in these size ranges grew over 6 cm/year, whereas in 2006 and 2007, average growth was reduced to approximately 4 cm/year.

-The reductions in annual growth rates may reflect natural growth fluctuations for the population, and may indicate that growth rates in 2000-2001 were good or above average.
-However, the reductions may also indicate reduced and/or below average growth for these size groups of sturgeon in recent years (2005-2006).
-Because sturgeon growth is in part a function of food intake, we can look for changes in the abundance/availability of major food sources over the period from 2000-2006.
+The reductions in annual growth rates may reflect natural growth fluctuations for the population, and may indicate that growth rates at the beginning of the program were good or above average.
+However, the reductions may also indicate reduced and/or below average growth for these size groups of sturgeon in recent years (2006-2007).
+Because sturgeon growth is in part a function of food intake, we can look for changes in the abundance/availability of major food sources over the period from 2000-2007.
 Whereas salmon escapements/abundance has fluctuated over this period (and pink salmon, which is a major food source, is only available on odd years), the estimated abundance or Pacific eulachon, which is a key food source for lower Fraser River white sturgeon, has declined substantially in the lower Fraser River over this period.
 In addition to population monitoring and assessment, is important to continue to closely monitor annual growth rates for lower Fraser River white sturgeon, and to track growth against changes in the abundance of important food sources.